ThoughtWorks-SEA/developer-training/docs/backend/node-server.md

 ### Event emitter

 The `request` event is an example of an event emitter of Node.js.
-To know why Node.js use event emitters with the HTTP server, [read more here](https://codeburst.io/event-emitters-and-listeners-in-javascript-9cf0c639fd63).
+To know why Node.js uses event emitters with the HTTP server, [read more here](https://codeburst.io/event-emitters-and-listeners-in-javascript-9cf0c639fd63).

 ## Modifying the response